barafael/trk/README.md

 For development, you might want to add `/home/rafael/Code/trk/target/debug` to your `$PATH` (in that case build with `cargo build`).
 You could also install properly to `~/bin/` or something.

+If you use `trk` together with `git`, it is recommended that you place `/.trk/` in your .gitignore file. `trk` will place a `.git` directory in `.trk` just to track itself, also you probably don't want to directly check in the `trk` internal files.

 To automatically add abbreviated git commits or branch summaries to the history, you can copy the files `post-commit` (for commits) or `post-checkout` (for branches) to your projects `.git/hooks` directory.
 If those files already exist, just append the lines from the appropriate hook.
 All the hooks do is call `trk` with some meta info.

 ## Soft Dependencies